Best Web Scraping APIs for Twitter/X: July 2026 Benchmark

 from parsel import Selector

-# install using `pip install scraperapi`
+# install using `pip install scraperapi-sdk`

-from scraper_api import ScraperAPIClient
+from scraperapi_sdk import ScraperAPIClient

 # create an API client instance